Dennehey/MinecraftTeamHardcore/README.md

  * Follow https://www.spigotmc.org/wiki/buildtools/
    * Generally, download https://hub.spigotmc.org/jenkins/job/BuildTools/lastSuccessfulBuild/artifact/target/BuildTools.jar
    * and run "java -jar BuildTools.jar" from the command line where BuildTools.jar is/where you want your server
- * Pull this repo into your folder
+ * Pull/extract this repo into the root of your server folder
  * Update your eula.txt to agree to the terms (the log will warn you of this as well if you do the next step..)
  * Launch start_server.bat
  * launch the powershell script (from within powershell, not cmd) with ./WatchLog.ps1 from your server folder